MV Spero makes maiden call at the Port of Mombasa

 Hapag-Lloyd which is a German based shipping company and the fifth largest container carrier in terms of vessel capacity commenced its services in the East African region with its vessel MV Spero making her maiden call at the Port of Mombasa on Thursday at 0400 hours.

 General Manager Engineering Services Eng.
-Rashid Salim (L) presents a certificate of first call to MV Spero Majuro Captain James Kagaoan.
+Rashid Salim (L) presents a KPA plaque to MV Spero Majuro Captain James Kagaoan.

 The vessel with a carrying capacity of 1770 Twenty Foot Equivalent Units (TEUs) offloaded a total of 154 TEUs at the Port before proceeding to the neighboring Port of Dar- es-Salaam in Tanzania.